 Most courses at UC Berkeley are taught in English, with the exception of some courses in the foreign language departments.
 To succeed at Berkeley, it is important that you have an excellent command of the English language: speaking, listening, reading and writing.
 Speaking skills are especially important in Berkeley’s discussion-oriented and student-centered classroom style.
 Active participation is expected in many classes, and learning can be assessed in the form of written papers and oral presentations in addition to traditional exams.

-BISP requires a minimum TOEFL 90 or an IELTS 7.0 test score.
-This requirement can be waived for students whose language of instruction is at least 50% English at their home university, or who have completed one or more years of high school or university that has English as the primary language of instruction.
+BISP requires a minimum TOEFL 90, IELTS 7.0, or Duolingo 125 test score.
+This requirement can be waived for students whose language of instruction is at least 50% English at their home university or who have completed one or more years of high school or university that has English as the primary language of instruction.

 - How difficult will the courses be at UC Berkeley?